 There are two key ways to bridge the gap: Asset managers can launch more active funds or pension funds can use indexed vehicles that aim to replicate available indexes such as MSCI’s suite of global small-cap indexes.
 Our previous research shows that replicating such indexes have offered effective and investable ways of obtaining exposure to the size premium.
 Over the past 20 years, these indexes have produced excess returns over MSCI ACWI IMI, with superior risk/reward and Sharpe ratios.
 Characteristics of these indexes can be seen below.

 Global Small-Cap Index options

 Period: 31 Dec 1998 to 31 Mar 2017

 *Gross returns annualized in USD

-The scarcity of available funds for pension funds looking to invest in small-cap equities outside the U.S. has created opportunities for both active and passive managers.
+The scarcity of available funds for pension funds looking to invest in small-cap equities outside the U.S. has created opportunities for both active and indexed managers.
 Now, it’s up to asset managers to bridge the gap.